HenryLi-0/raven/README.md

 Now inspired by the lights at the venue of the aforementioned robotics trip (and the lights show that occured near the end of the event), that brings us here!
 Introducting Raven, a spinning LED display that uses 50 LEDs spread across 5 panels, spinning *really* fast.
 Using a Hall Effect Sensor for speed measurement, the measured values for angular prediction, and wireless control for wireless communications, Raven is capable of producing sector-based effects, rainbow gradients, strobes, and more, with a full 360 degree range of the room, or any sector of it!
 This project took over a hundred hours to make (with tons of redesigns!), and, retrospectively, I guess it's just because I think LEDs look pretty cool.
 The idea of replicating what happened in the venue really kept me going, and, now staring at what's been created, I think those hours were worth it.

+## More Pictures!

 ## Directory

-New around here?
+Wanna know more?
 Here's some quick places to get started!

 - [CAD](</CAD/README.md>)
     - We used OnShape for this, but you can grab files here too!
 (Although, poking around the CAD is probably better to have an idea of what things look like!)